Connect with an Advisor to explore program requirements, curriculum, credit for prior learning process, and financial aid options.

 Memberships: N.J.
 Professional Counselor Association

-Mimi Gough is a full-time faculty member in the Business and Information Technology Department; lead instructor for Strive U; and coordinates the annual graduation activities at the Maine locations.
-She teaches undergraduate courses in hospitality, event planning, management, customer service and marketing.
+Mimi Gough is a full-time faculty member in the Business and IT Department.
+She is the course lead for several Hospitality and Event Management courses and teaches undergraduate courses in hospitality, event planning, management and customer service.
 Gough served on the Faculty Curriculum Committee from 2016 to 2018 and served on the Academic Appeals Committee from 2014 to 2016.
-She began her teaching career in higher education as Director of Travel and Tourism at Casco Bay College in 1991.
-She is currently on the Board of Directors for the International Society of Travel and Tourism Educators (ISTTE) and chairs the Research Committee for the annual conference.
-She presented research in Freiburg, Germany in 2012, and was a workshop presenter in Charlotte, North Carolina in 2015 and Charleston, South Carolina, in 2017.
+Gough began her teaching career in higher education as Director of Travel and Tourism at Casco Bay College in 1991.
+She is a member of the International Society of Travel and Tourism Educators (ISTTE) and was a board member from 2016-2021, serving as chair/co-chair of the Academic Research Committee for the annual conference for several years.
+She has presented research and workshops focusing on the hospitality and tourism industry as well as online curriculum design and E-learning in Freiburg, Germany; Charlotte, North Carolina; Charleston, South Carolina; Niagara Falls, New York and Global Virtual Conferences.

-Education: MBA, Kaplan University (now Purdue University Global); MSEd, University of New England
+Education: MBA, Kaplan University; MSEd, University of New England

 Honors and Achievements: Faculty Excellence Awards, Maine Campus Compact President's Campus Leadership Award, Campus/Learning Center Advising Event